smart-data-lake/smart-data-lake/presentation/lecture_notes.md

 :warning: TODO

+# Deployment methods
+* SDLB can be deployed in various ways on various platforms
+* distinguish running SDLB as:
+  - java application
+  - containerized
+* on-prem or in the cloud

+* here we saw containerized locally
+* during development we often run the java directly using Intellij in Windows
+* in the cloud we have also various options:
+  - jar in Databricks
+  - Containers in Kubernetes (AKS)
+  - in Virtual Machines

+Here, we want to briefly show the Databricks deployment.

 ## Databricks
+Here we have the Databricks setup already prepared, and briefly present the setup, just to give you an idea.

 ### Preparation steps (not part of the demonstration)
 For reference see also: [SDL Deployment on Databricks](https://smartdatalake.ch/blog/sdl-databricks/).